beerwin/njdesktop2/README.md

 - Desktop icons are not draggable
 - Simpler API
 - Generic icon list, that can be appended to windows and desktop
-- Generic menus (available for dekstop, toolbars, taskbar and windows), but they can also added anywhere
+- Generic menus (available for desktop, toolbars, taskbar and windows), but they can also added anywhere
 - Generic toolbars (available for taskbar and windows)
 - Better dialogs
 - Window footers